-Our department has world-class facilities to help you learn and conduct research.
+Our School of Psychology has world-class facilities to help you learn and conduct research.

 Our facilities are based at Whitelands College, a beautiful listed building with views over Richmond Park.
 As well as a wide range of specialist psychological research facilities, we have computer suites which you can use 24-hours a day, as well as dedicated computing stations for data processing and analysis for students and staff undertaking research.